Self-Supervised Monocular Depth Estimation with Self-Reference Distillation and Disparity Offset Refinement: Related Work

 \subsection{Supervised monocular depth estimation}

 Depth estimation from a single image is an inherently ill-posed problem as pixels in the image can have numerous plausible depths.
 Saxena et al. \cite{saxena2005learning} used a discriminatively trained Markov Random Field that incorporates multiscale local and global features and modeled both depths at individual points as well as the relation between depths at different points.
 Eigen et al. \cite{eigen} introduced a multiscale architecture to make a coarse global depth prediction and progressively refine this prediction locally using two separate networks.
 A representative BTS method was proposed by \cite{lee2019big} using local planar guidance layers to guide the features to full resolution instead of standard upsampling layers during the decoding phase.
 Shariq et al. \cite{adabins} divided the depth range into bins whose center value is estimated adaptively per image.
 The final depth values are estimated as linear combinations of the bin centers.
 Based on the different features generated by the encoder, Shao et al. \cite{shao2022towards} used the strategy of ensemble learning to obtain more robust depth prediction.
-Yuan et al. \cite{newcrfs} utilized the fully connected condition random field for monocular fepth estimation.
+Song et al. \cite{song2021monocular} adopted the Laplacian pyramid for resolving the problem of monocular depth estimation.
+By recovering depth residuals from encoded features in different levels of the Laplacian pyramid and summing up those predicted results progressively.

 Various fully supervised methods based on deep learning have been continuously explored.
 However, all the above methods require high-quality ground-truth depth, which is costly to obtain.